Munich-Cluster-for-Systems-Neurology/SyNergy-GitHub-Index/index.md

 Here you can explore associated GitHub repositories for published projects from SyNergy, and links to their respective PubMed articles.

+_For more information on our research and publications, visit [our website](https://synergy-munich.de/)_

 ## Transcriptomics Projects
 ---